jasonbme/BT_radiomics/README.md

-The repository contains the complete set of the files used in the process of creation of the engineer thesis - "Segmentation and analysis of brain MRI using machine learning"
+# Deep learning meets radiomics for end-to-end brain tumor MRI analysis

+**Wojciech Ponikiewski and Jakub Nalepa**

+(Submitted to IEEE ICIP 2022)

+This repository contains the implementation of our end-to-end framework for automated and reproducible brain tumor MRI analysis.
+Additionally, it includes the segmentation masks obtained for the investigated MRI data, alongside the radiomic features extracted for all segmentations.